-We can’t say it often enough: the idea of a CFO being an expert bookkeeper is long gone.
-To become a successful Chief Financial Officer in 2020 you need to have a 360º overview of the business and a clear understanding of which processes of the company can be optimized.
+We can’t stress it enough: the concept of a CFO being an experienced accountant is a thing of the past.
+To be a successful Chief Financial Officer in 2020, you must have a 360º vision of the business and a clear grasp of which corporate procedures may be streamlined.

 Roberta told us that during these 13 years, despite her strong bias towards the financial area, she never refused any kind of job.
 “I always accomplished everything I was given and today I can see that this was very good because it makes you have a broader vision of what the company really needs.”

 Numerous studies show that female presence in the job market, especially in leadership positions, is growing.
 It just takes a quick look around to realize that men still dominate the corporate environment – and in some sectors, this difference is even more evident.